Materials-Consortia/optimade-tutorial-exercises/README.md

 <div class="cell markdown">

-These open-ended exercises are provided to accompany NOMAD CoE [Tutorial
+These open-ended exercises were initially provided to accompany the NOMAD CoE [Tutorial 6:
-6:
 OPTIMADE](https://th.fhi-berlin.mpg.de/meetings/nomad-tutorials/index.php?n=Meeting.Tutorial6),
-run across the 7th and 8th of September 2021.
+which ran across the 7th and 8th of September 2021.

 This document is hosted on [GitHub](https://github.com/Materials-Consortia/optimade-tutorial-exercises),